본문 바로가기

 Shocking Reality: Korean University Students Trapped in "Modern-Day Slavery" as Unscrupulous Firms Exploit U.S. J-1 Visa Program As the U.S. Department of State has resumed the visa issuance process for foreign students and trainees, which had been temporarily suspended, a long line of people waiting to receive visas is forming in front of the U.S. Embassy in Jongno-gu, Seoul on June 23, 2025.
 Photo by Jo Yongjun

-According to the New York Times (NYT) on December 25 (local time), more than 300,000 people enter the United States each year on a J-1 visa.
+According to the New York Times (NYT) on the 25th (local time), more than 300,000 people enter the United States each year on J-1 visas.
 The J-1 visa is a non-immigrant visa issued for the purpose of cultural exchange and training, and is granted to interns, researchers, and others.
-The NYT explained that, due to the U.S. government's inadequate regulation of the J-1 visa, there are numerous cases of unfair profits and conflicts of interest.
+The NYT explained that because the U.S. government has failed to properly regulate the J-1 visa program, there have been numerous cases of unfair profits and conflicts of interest.

-The NYT highlighted the case of a Korean university student, identified as Kang, as one of the victims.
-In 2023, Kang entered the United States after seeing promotional materials for the J-1 visa, which described it as a "once-in-a-lifetime opportunity."
+The NYT covered the case of a Korean university student, identified as Kang, among the victims.
+Kang entered the United States in 2023 after seeing promotional materials for the J-1 visa that described it as a "once-in-a-lifetime opportunity."
 To obtain the J-1 visa, Kang paid a fee of about $5,000 (approximately 725,000 KRW) to an organization called "J-1 Visa Exchange."

-Kang was assigned to work at a steel mill in Indiana.
-There, he received almost no job training and was forced to clean septic tanks.
-Although he had expected an internship focused on cultural exchange and training, the reality was very different.
-When Kang complained to the company, he was fired.
-He is currently pursuing legal action in the United States.
-Throughout this process, the "sponsor" provided no assistance at all.
+The factory where Kang was assigned to work was a steel plant in Indiana.
+There, he received almost no training for his work and was forced to clean septic tanks.
+Although he expected to have an internship focused on cultural exchange and training, the reality was quite different.
+When Kang expressed his dissatisfaction to the company, he was fired.
+Kang is currently pursuing legal action in the United States.
+Throughout this process, the "sponsor" provided no assistance whatsoever.

-Organizations like "J-1 Visa Exchange" typically recruit university students and trainees in Korea through job fairs and similar events.
-These organizations act as intermediaries, connecting J-1 visa students and trainees with companies in the United States, and are referred to as "sponsors."
+Organizations like "J-1 Visa Exchange" typically recruit university students or trainees in Korea through job fairs and similar events.
+They act as intermediaries, connecting J-1 visa students and trainees with companies in the United States, and are referred to as "sponsors."
 Many sponsors operate as for-profit or non-profit foundations.

-Foreign students recruited by the WISE Foundation in 2012 and brought to the United States also suffered harm.
+Foreign students recruited by the WISE Foundation in 2012 also suffered harm after entering the United States.
 They were sent to a seafood processing plant in Alaska, where they endured grueling labor for up to 19 hours a day.
-They reported the foundation to the Department of State, which oversees the J-1 visa program.
+These students reported the foundation to the Department of State, which oversees the J-1 visa program.

-In 2019, other foreign students were sent to a pig farm in Nebraska, where they worked 12 hours a day.
-One trainee pointed out, "There were problems with working hours, and if you got injured on the job, you couldn't go to the hospital."
-Those who reported the situation to the Department of State said they were threatened with deportation if they protested, adding, "It felt like slavery."
+In 2019, other foreign students were sent to a pig farm in Nebraska, where they worked 12-hour shifts each day.
+One trainee pointed out, "There were issues with working hours, and even if we were injured on the job, we couldn't go to the hospital."
+Those who reported these issues to the Department of State said they were threatened with deportation if they protested, saying, "It felt like slavery."

-In 2024, a serious industrial accident occurred.
-A German student working at a farm in Oklahoma suffered a severe disability when a truck tire exploded, causing a skull fracture.
+In 2024, there was a serious industrial accident.
+A German student suffered a severe disability after a truck tire exploded while working on a farm in Oklahoma, resulting in a depressed skull fracture.

-While such abuses continued, foundation operators profited from the fees collected from J-1 visa holders and companies.
-David Dahl, the founder of the WISE Foundation, received $520,000 (about 750 million KRW) per year and moved into a mansion of more than 200 pyeong (approximately 7,000 square feet).
+While such incidents continued to occur, foundation operators enriched themselves with fee income collected from J-1 visa holders and companies.
+David Dahl, who founded the WISE Foundation, received $520,000 (about 750 million KRW) in a single year and moved into a mansion of more than 200 pyeong (approximately 7,000 square feet).
 According to the NYT's investigation, the foundation's board consisted of the founder's wife, parents, and other relatives.

-The American Institute For Foreign Study maximized profits not only by collecting fees but also by selling insurance.
-After setting up a separate company to provide accident and travel insurance, they required J-1 visa holders to purchase insurance for up to $100 (about 150,000 KRW) per month, in addition to recruitment fees.
-The NYT criticized, "Sponsors can charge students and trainees any amount they want, with no cap on costs."
+The American Institute For Foreign Study not only collected fees but also maximized profits by selling insurance.
+After establishing a separate company to provide accident and travel insurance, it required J-1 visa holders to purchase insurance for up to $100 (about 150,000 KRW) per month in addition to the recruitment fees.
+The NYT criticized, "Sponsors can charge students and trainees any amount they want, with no upper limit on costs."

 Shocking Reality: Korean University Students Trapped in "Modern-Day Slavery" as Unscrupulous Firms Exploit U.S. J-1 Visa Program

-The NYT pointed out that the Department of State is aware of the sponsors' problematic practices but only conducts superficial oversight.
-In 2013, the U.S. Congress attempted to pass a bill banning recruitment fees for foreign worker programs, including the J-1 visa, but it was voted down due to lobbying by sponsors.
+The NYT pointed out that the Department of State is aware of the sponsors' problematic operations but only conducts superficial oversight.
+In 2013, the U.S. Congress attempted to pass a bill banning fees related to foreign worker recruitment programs, including the J-1 visa, but the bill was defeated due to lobbying by sponsors.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.